IgorWarzocha/Opencode-Roadmap/README.md

 1. Creates project roadmap with `CreateRoadmap` (initial setup only)
 2. Defines strategic features and actions with proper numbering
-3. Assigns tasks to subagents by updating action status to "in_progress"
+3. Assigns actions to subagents by updating action status to "in_progress"
 4. Monitors progress with `ReadRoadmap`
 5. Updates action status to "completed" as work is finished